Policy and Procedure #407.0 Accessibility

 1. establish and oversee a process to develop, implement and review all accessibility standards under the AODA;

-2. establish and maintain the direction of the AODA Advisory Committee with broad representation from across the Board;
+2. guide and uphold the Accessibility Advisory Committee with broad representation from across the Board;

-3. prepare an Annual Accessibility Report and Multi-Year Plan that outlines the Board’s strategy to identify, remove, and prevent barriers for people with disabilities in consultation with the AODA Advisory Committee as well as with persons with disabilities;
+3. prepare an Annual Accessibility Report and Multi-Year Plan in collaboration with the Accessibility Advisory Committee, that outlines the Board’s strategy to identify, remove, and prevent barriers for individuals with disabilities;

-5. monitor implementation and keep record of the accessibility training provided, including the dates on which training is provided and the number of individuals to whom it is provided.
+5. monitor the implementation of accessibility training, maintaining records of the accessibility training provided that include dates on which training is provided and the number of individuals to whom it is provided.

-1. review and provide input on Board policies, procedures, supporting documents and processes developed to support accessibility within the Board.
+1. review and provide input on Board policies, procedures, supporting documents and processes to ensure alignment with the Accessibility for Ontarians with Disabilities Act (AODA).

 3.3 Plant, Planning and Purchasing Services shall:

-1. incorporate accessibility design, criteria and features when purchasing new equipment (including self-service kiosks), designing new systems or planning a new initiative.
+1. integrate accessibility design, criteria, and features into the procurement of new equipment (including self-service kiosks), the design of new systems, or the planning of a new initiative.

 3.4 Superintendents shall:

-1. consider accessibility for people with disabilities as part of the development and review of Board policies, procedures, processes and supporting documents;
+1. incorporate accessibility considerations for individuals with disabilities into the development and review of Board policies, procedures, processes and supporting documents;

-3. ensure that training is provided on the requirements of the accessibility standards, with particular focus to Procedure #407.1, Accessibility: Customer Service Standards, to all employee and volunteers with the Board; and
+3. provide comprehensive training on accessibility standards, with a specific emphasis on Procedure #407.2, Customer Service Standards, to all employees and volunteers with the Board; and

-4. oversee, monitor and support principals and managers in ensuring schools and workplaces are accessible by including legislated requirements under the AODA into school and department plans.
+4. supervise, monitor and support principals and managers in incorporating AODA mandated requirements into schools and department plans.

 3.5 Principals, Managers and Supervisors shall:

-2. ensure that all staff and volunteers have received the required AODA compliance training;
+2. verify that all staff and volunteers have received the required AODA compliance training;

-3. receive and respond to requests for accommodation from individuals and determine, in consultation with the individual and others, the most appropriate accommodation;
+3. receive and respond to requests for accommodation from individuals, determining the most suitable accommodation in consultation with the individual and relevant parties;

-4. contact a member of the Disability Management Team should they have an employee who requires an accommodation in the workplace; and
+4. initiate contact with a member of the Disability Management Team should they have an employee who requires an accommodation in the workplace; and

-5. maintain a central file on all staff who require an accommodation plan and/or an Employee Workplace Emergency Response Plan.
+5. manage a centralized file containing information on staff requiring an accommodation plan and/or an Employee Workplace Emergency Response Plan.

 3.6 All Staff shall:

-4. forwarding feedback and requests for accommodation from persons with disabilities to their immediate supervisor;
+4. direct feedback and accommodation requests from individuals with disabilities to their immediate supervisor;

 5. support and comply with requirements under the AODA legislation;